skogsbaer/text-slides/README.md

 All code plugins support the following arguments:

 * `file` (optional string): the path where the extracted code is placed.
 Default:
-`build/YOUR_PRESENTATION.EXT`, where your presentation is placed in the file `YOUR_PRESENTATION.md` and `EXT` is the extension of the language you have choosen.
+`YOUR_PRESENTATION.EXT` if your presentation is placed in the file `YOUR_PRESENTATION.md` and `EXT` is the extension of the language you have choosen.
+The path is interpreted relative to `build/plugins/LANGUAGE`.
 * `mode` (optional string): one of `"show"`, `"hide"` or `"showOnly"`.
 The default is `"show"`: the code is displayed on the slides and extracted.
 Mode `"hide"` extracts the code but does not show it on the slides, `"showOnly"` shows the code on the slides but does not extract it.